 As partners in a firm that specializes in retail launch strategy, we often get calls from entrepreneurs and export houses who want help in launching a new brand in India.
 Our clients usually have great products, sound financial backing and a good business vision.
-They come to Centric for sales strategy, marketing support and ‘old-fashioned’ ground up advice based on our decades of real world retail experience.
-This is a win-win situation for us as we enjoy helping brands become successful in the market place.
+They come to Centric for sales strategy, marketing support and ‘old-fashioned’ ground up advice to help mitigate the risks of launching new brand’s in the highly competitive Indian market.

 In our experience, new brands often face disappointment at the last mile because they are unable to identify the key triggers for retail entry.
-While the marketing aspects are usually taken care of and product quality is good, the trade partner feedback is not incorporated prior to launch.
+And that’s because trade partner feedback is not incorporated in business strategy prior to launch.

-Based on our experience in MNCs and Smaller Indian Firms, we have put together a few pointers to consider prior to retail launch in India.
-These are mostly related to trade and retail requirements, as we assume the brand already has an identity and other marketing material in place.
+Based on our experience in MNCs and smaller Indian companies, we have put together a few pointers to consider prior to retail launch in India.
+These are related to trade and retail requirements, as we assume the brand already has an identity and other marketing material in place.
 Some of them have been shared below:

 1. It’s not just about the Margin